A Real Page Turner

 BETTY LEGGETT

-Their individual misfortunes once drew Frank and Betty together.
-And a restrained courtship eventually ended in marriage.
-The Washington Times of 17 April 1904, highlighting Betty's various distinct qualities, wrote : 'In American society she holds a unique position.
+Their misfortunes once drew Frank and Betty together.
+And a restrained courtship eventually ended in their marriage.
+The Washington Times of 17 April 1904, highlighting Betty's various distinct qualities, wrote: 'In American society she holds a unique position.
 She fosters art and music, letters and science, and at her social functions one sees more people who are distinctly famous for some worthy accomplishment in fields kindred to these than in any other place in America, not excepting the drawing rooms of other social leaders. ...
 She has been called the brainiest woman in America, probably because she is never found without accurate knowledge upon any subject that comes up for discussion.'

 FRANCES LEGGETT

-The only child of Frank and Betty.
-In her midlife she would begin a quest to discover the finer nuances of relationship between her parents without overlooking the unique individual traits of their personalities which influenced their conjugal life.This journey would eventually earn Frances the most essential backdrop to her own life that till then remained eluding.
+The lone child of Frank and Betty.
+In her midlife, Frances began her quest to bring out the deeper aspects of what went on between her parents without overlooking the unique individual traits of their personalities, which influenced their conjugal life.
+This journey would eventually earn Frances the most essential backdrop to her own life that till then remained eluding.

 JOSEPHINE MACLEOD